Introduction: Fear, Worry and anxiety during the coronavirus pandemic

 The promised result is in the next verse: And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”

 When anxious and worrying thoughts enter your mind, be diligent, by prayer, by petition, and with thanksgiving [you always have things to be thankful for], make your requests known to God.
-Transferring anxiety and worry onto God’s shoulders is the right, effective, correct response.
+Transferring worry and anxiety onto God’s shoulders is the right, effective, correct response.
 He has promised to deal with it, so why not ask?

 But is this how we usually react?
 No, it’s not.
 At least in my own personal case, often when I find myself in a trial, my first reaction is to handle it myself.
 Then, and only then, if it looks like I can’t deal with the situation, or once I’ve done everything I can do, I might pick up the phone and dial my father, God.
 But this is wrong, I have it in reverse!
 My first reaction should be to get God involved.
 Then, through prayer, asking him for strength and wisdom to do what I can diligently do.
 Beyond that, the problem is God’s to resolve and at that point, there really isn’t anything for me to be anxious or worrying about, unless I think God can’t or is not willing to do what he has promised to do.